dartlangfr/risk-codelab/docs/step-6.md

 &rarr; Import this new component in `web/index.html` and use its tag.
 &rarr; Run in Dartium

-You should see something like and mouse over on a country should increase its stroke width:
+You should see something like the following screenshot and mouse over on a country should increase its stroke width:

 ![Countries](img/s6-countries-empty.png).